ish/restish/docs/html/_sources/introduction.txt

 initial project template creation), decorator (used to decorate methods as children or http handlers and for adding page templating) and webob (for it's http.request and response)

-.. note::  Matt: Add some notes here on the whys behind restish??
-I don't know enough about what you did to write anything

 Executive Summary for Coders
 ----------------------------